 Kerala is extremely safe for all kinds of travelers and even if you are a solo woman.

-An ultimate Kerala road trip itinerary
+An ultimate Kerala travel guide and road trip itinerary

 Kochi – 1.5 days